 How do we stop child support on an 18 year old that has moved in with us?

-My 18 year old step-son has moved in with us and he still has 1 year left in high school , so 1 year left on child support order.
-Clerk of court told us the paper work was 50 dollars (that’s fine), then tells my husband that if we do not fill it out using the correct legal terms that they will just throw it out.
-So we will still be paying on an 18 year old that we are supporting.
+My 18-year-old step-son has moved in with us and he still has 1 year left in high school, so 1 year left on a child support order.
+The clerk of the court told us the paperwork was 50 dollars (that’s fine), then tells my husband that if we do not fill it out using the correct legal terms that they will just throw it out.
+So we will still be paying on an 18-year old that we are supporting.
 It should not be this difficult.